shamblett/cloudruntest/README.md

 ## Recreating the sample code

-While you can clone all of the code from this directory, it is useful to know how to build a hello world Dart application step-by-step.
+While you can clone all of the code from this repository, it is useful to know how to build a hello world Dart server application step-by-step.
 This application can be created using the following instructions.

 1. Create a new directory and write `pubspec.yaml` as follows: